openservicebrokerapi/servicebroker/spec.md

 ## Adapting Service Binding Credentials

-If the endpoints of a Service Instance are from an Application point of view are different to the endpoints provided in the binding credentials, then the binding credentials MUST be adapted before the Platform provides them to the Application.
+If the endpoints of a Service Instance are from an Application point of view different to the endpoints provided in the binding credentials, then the binding credentials MUST be adapted before the Platform provides them to the Application.